CapriG/Gentoo-Automation/README.md

 Deploy.pl:

 Automates deployment of Diskless Gentoo Terminals.
+(3 Seconds Per Terminal, can deploy hundreds if not thousands of machines)

 Can be used after creating initial Terminal after completing Gentoo Diskless Tutorial from Official Gentoo Wiki.

 Simply compress the Terminal Filesystem to 0.tar and set parameters in the header of the script.

+***Can redeploy an entire network to a new build in minutes after first use. ***

 Read the pinp() function first to gather full functionality.